Open daily. Adult admission $9. Leashed pets welcome.

 Self-guided tours of the restored earthwork fort – the best-preserved earth fortification in the South, with outdoor exhibits including cannons, barracks, palisades and other fort structures – are always available.

 Historical programs are available daily which can include guided tours of the fort, or talks on topics including soldier life, historic weapons, and the nature and wildlife of the site.
 Civil War programs are also given.
-Contact the fort staff for details of programs scheduled for the day you plan to visit.
+Contact the fort staff for details of programs scheduled for the day you plan to visit and to reserve a tour.

 Fort McAllister’s Visitor Center has a short film and small museum presenting artifacts about the Civil War and the fort’s history.
 There is also a gift shop.